gbateman/calculus-project/README.md

 # calculus-project

 This project was done in high school, but uses many more adavnced concepts such as grammars and tree structures.
-To run this project on a Mac, type
+To run, execute:

-java -jar Calculus.jar
+`java -jar Calculus.jar`

-in terminal.